obsinity/obsinity/documentation/client-dev-guide.md

 - `obsinity-client-testkit` — `InMemoryEventSender` for tests.

 Reference demos:
-- `obsinity-reference-client-spring` — runnable Spring Boot demo using `@Flow` and both receivers.
+- `obsinity-reference-client-spring` — runnable Spring Boot demo using `@Flow` and the built-in flow sinks.

 ---